91ahmed/Routelite/README.md

 $route->remove('Unwanted Word');
 ```

-* Removes specified text from the URL before processing.
+* The `remove()` method allows you to filter out specific parts of the URL before route processing.
+This is especially useful in development environments, like when working on `localhost`, where your project might be inside a subfolder.

 ---